April 22, 2020

 TABLE OF CONTENTS

-The Federal Reserve announced yesterday that they will start developing a new interbank 24x7x365 real-time gross settlement service with integrated clearing functionality to support faster payments in the United States, to be called FedNowSM.
-This service would allow real-time clearing and settlement at the time of the transaction.
+The Federal Reserve announced the development of a new interbank 24x7x365 real-time gross settlement service with integrated clearing functionality to support faster payments for financial services in the United States, to be called FedNowSM.
+This service would allow real-time clearing and settlement at the time of the transaction resulting in a real-time payment.
 This means an immediate transfer of funds from one bank (sender) to another bank (receiver).

 This may seem like a threat to TCH’s RTP offering; however, current automated clearing house (ACH) operations indicate those assumptions could be unfounded.

-One of the other major unanswered questions is the FedNow service has not indicated a timeline for interoperability with TCH’s RTP offering but has said it will not be a priority for the initial launch.
+One of the other major unanswered questions is that the FedNow service has not indicated a timeline for interoperability with TCH’s RTP offering but has said it will not be a priority for the initial launch.
 This will definitely affect market adoption and the drive for the ubiquity of real-time payments, which is incredibly important.

 Until these systems are interoperable, there will be customer confusion.
-Also, now that the Fed’s plans are known, there will undoubtedly be many financial institutions waiting for the Fed, and thus not offering real-time payments to their customers for at least four years.
+Also, now that the Fed’s plans are known, there will undoubtedly be many financial institutions waiting for the Fed, and thus not offering real-time payments to their customers for at least three years.

 Given all of these factors, it will be interesting to see how each institution evaluates its decision on when and how they offer a real-time capability.

 Learn more about real-time payments with Levvel’s 2021 Real-Time Payments Market Insight Report.